rickoneeleven/pinescore/readme.txt

 lynx --dump https://pinescore.com/daemon/bitsNbobs/updatepinescore

 #other notes
-when exporting DB structure, remove the failed_jobs table if it's in export, as that gets created as part migration in the engine project, and if it already exists, for some reason something fails, even though migrations should drop tables first...

-change 2
+	when exporting DB structure:
+		remove these tables as they are handled by laravel migrations: failed_jobs
+			traceroutes
+			group_monthly_scores
+				had issues if you don't even though migrations should drop tables first